licalsinj/time_sheet_calculator/.agent_info/time_sheet_calculator_design_doc.md

 ### Validation
 - Invalid or missing time formats produce errors
 - Negative time ranges (end before start) are not allowed
-- Blank lunch duration is invalid (0 is allowed)
+- Blank lunch duration is assumed to be 60 (0 is allowed and makes lunch to be 0 mins)
+- Negative and non numeric lunch durations are considered invalid and should be made red with an error message and stop calculations

 ### Visual Feedback
 - Invalid fields receive a red border